-It’s not safe to have the weight of the lights hanging from the metal poles.
-To make it safe we used wire rope.
+It’s not safe to have the weight of the lights hanging from the metal poles so we used wire rope.

-To attach the wire to one pole we looped the wire around the pole and used a wire rope crimp to secure it.
+To attach the wire to one pole we looped it around the pole and used a wire rope crimp to secure it.

 Next we stretched the wire tight, without bending the conduit, running it to the house and over to the second pole.
 We attached it to the second pole by threading the wire through the 3/8″ strap, around the pole and then crimping it to itself using another wire rope crimp.